 VW ran a more elaborate campaign of this nature in February 2011 that spanned several days.
 In an effort to raise awareness of the VW Fox among the youth market in Brazil, the company gave away tickets to a highly coveted music festival in São Paulo.
 The catch?
 Tickets were hidden all over the city with the locations marked up via Google Maps.
 Every tweet with the hashtag #foxatplanetaterra prompted the VW team to zoom in on the map incrementally.
 The first people to find the tickets on location, won them:

-This digital treasure hunt led to a whole new level of brand engagement and the hashtag trended for the duration of the campaign.
+This digital treasure hunt led to a new level of brand engagement and the hashtag trended for the duration of the campaign.

-The lesson: Fans gain a special sense of satisfaction by working together as a group towards a common cause.
+Lesson: Fans gain a special sense of satisfaction by working together as a group towards a common cause.

 Idea 3: Turn tweets into personalised treasures